-In the opening paragraph of the book we are introduced to Joseph and Pharaoh and the well-known situation of the famine.
-Pentaphres a priest in Hierapolis has a beautiful daughter named Asenath.
-She is described as tall like Sarah, handsome like Rebecca and beautiful like Rachel.
+The opening paragraph of Joseph and Aseneth introduces to Joseph and Pharaoh and the well-known situation of the famine.
+Pentaphres a priest in Hierapolis has a beautiful daughter named Asenath (in the Bible, her father is Potiphera, priest of On).
+Asenath is described as tall like Sarah, handsome like Rebecca and beautiful like Rachel.
 The son of Pharaoh desires to marry her, but the king pushes him toward a royal marriage.
-We are told Asenath has scorned the attention of men and is “scornful and arrogant to everyone.
+We are told Asenath scorned the attention of men and is “scornful and arrogant to everyone.”

 There are at least two possibilities.
 The most obvious (and easiest to handle) is that this is a Christian interpolation added at a much later date to make it appear as though the Communion was anticipated in the book of Genesis.
 The second possibility is that the reference to “true worship” as the eating of the bread of life and drinking the cup of immortality is a Jewish concept which may have had an influence on the book of John.
 This creates all sorts of issues when dealing with the book of John and the sources of imagery chosen in Chapter 6.
 This is a possibility because the text clearly contrasts the food of Joseph with the “bread of strangulation and the cup of insidiousness.”
 The reference in the book may be simply “true worship” versus “false worship.”
 How this influences John 6 (or is influenced by John 6) is a separate issue.
 Asenath is insulted and “distressed exceedingly” at Joseph’s rather final refusal of her.
 She resolves to repent, to pray to the God of Israel, and to ask him to “make her alive again” (8:11).
 Spurned, Asenath returns to her room and bitterly weeps in repentance.
 Joseph promises to return in a week’s time.